configify/aapconfig/README.md

 Note:

 * currently there is no ability to modify users in AAP 2.5 using automation
-* users always report "changed" in check mode when password fields are not empty
 * password values are updated only if **replace_passwords** is set to true which will make the task not idempotent (most likely passwords will be stored in Ansible vault or pulled from external sources therefore the values in the example are empty)

 See [Known issues](#Known-issues) for more details and upvote mentioned Red Hat PRs/tickets.